ruaaabdu/readme/README-Template.md

 git clone git@srvottodrepo01.rossvideo.com:ross_dashboard/dashboard.git
 ```
 2. Create a target folder (E.g. C:\Data\DashBoard\target) and paste the contents of the [dashboardtp](file://srvottfp01/Company/Project%20Files/dashboard/Binaries/Dev%20Environment/dashboardtp.zip) into the target file.
 Also copy the content of build\client\NSIS Scripts\extras from your cloned dashboard (e.g. C:\Data\DashBoard\dashboard\build\client\NSIS Scripts\extras) and projectRoot\client\DashBoard.openGear.product.feature\rootfiles from your cloned dashboard (e.g. C:\Data\DashBoard\dashboard\projectRoot\client \DashBoard.openGear.product.feature\rootfiles) into your target folder.
 3. Setup the target in eclipse: Window > Preferences > Plug-in Development > Target Platform.
-Select Add, then choose the “Start with an empty target definition
+Select Add, then choose the “Start with an empty target definition option.
+Then add your tagret as a Directory and select the folder you just created (C:\Data\DashBoard\target).
+Make sure to select the newly created target in the Target Platform screen and hit Apply.
+4. Import the dashboard repository into Eclipse by going to File > Import > General > Existing Projects into Workspace.
+Select the root directory where you cloned the project (C:\Data\DashBoard\dashboard).
+The list of available projects is offered.
+Select All and Finish.
+5. Repeat Step 4 for db-shared (C:\Data\DashBoard\db-shared).

 ### Kaylee

 #### Installation